em7consulting/deflight/README.md

 **Note**

 Please clone this project then create your own repository from it.
 Do not fork/branch this project when creating your solution as it will be visible to other applicants.

+**Implementation assumptions**
+- DeBlock flight response requires ISO_DATE_TIME which contains timezone which is not provided by CrazyAir API.
+Therefore, I created a simple mapper between airport code and timezone which would need further filling.
+- All prices are in USD unless currency is specified by external APIs